McKinley County Court Records

 Are Court Records Public in McKinley County?

 New Mexico law establishes broad public access to court records.
-Under the Inspection of Public Records Act (IPRA), codified at NMSA § 14-2-1, every person has the right to inspect public records of the state.
-This right extends to court records maintained by any McKinley County court.
-Requesters need not be New Mexico residents and need not provide a reason for their request.
+Under the Inspection of Public Records Act (IPRA), codified at NMSA 14-2-1, every person has the right to inspect public records of the state — including court records maintained by any McKinley County court.
+You don't need to be a New Mexico resident, and you don't need to explain why you're requesting records.

-The McKinley County Clerk’s office records documents that constitute permanent public records under § 14-8-9.1 NMSA 1978, and these are subject to inspection and disclosure.
-Court case filings, docket entries, orders, and judgments in the District and Magistrate Courts are likewise presumed open to the public unless a specific exemption applies.
+The McKinley County Clerk's office records documents that constitute permanent public records under 14-8-9.1 NMSA 1978, and these are open to inspection and disclosure.
+Court case filings, docket entries, orders, and judgments in the District and Magistrate Courts are likewise presumed public unless a specific exemption applies.

 Records excluded from public disclosure include:

 Requesting restricted records.
-A person who believes they are entitled to access records that have been withheld must submit a formal request.
-If access is denied, IPRA provides a procedure to challenge the denial.
-Under § 14-2-12 NMSA, a requester may file an enforcement action in district court if a custodian fails to provide access to records that should be public.
+If you believe you're entitled to access records that have been withheld, you can submit a formal IPRA request and challenge any denial through the process IPRA provides.
+Under 14-2-12 NMSA, if a custodian fails to provide access to records that should be public, you may file an enforcement action in district court.

 Copies and fees.
 When records are provided as physical copies, fees typically apply.
 The New Mexico Department of Public Safety, for example, charges $1.00 for the first page and $0.25 for each additional page when fulfilling IPRA requests, with a $6.75 fee for records provided on disc.
-Fees at individual court clerks’ offices may differ; requesters should confirm costs directly with the relevant clerk.
+Fees at individual court clerks' offices may differ, so confirm costs directly with the relevant clerk before submitting your request.

 McKinley County Criminal Court Records